fnrcum/pytest_playwright_framework/README.md

     1. Alternatively you can add that environment variable to the system/user itself in windows
     2. For more information about environment variables, please google:  `How to add environment vairables on [OS type]`
 3. Run the tests in the following ways:
     1. To run ALL tests, run the following command:  `pytest`
-    2. To run a specific tag, run the following command:  `pytest -m login`  where “login” is the tag name
+    2. To run a specific tag, run the following command:  `pytest -m playground`  where “login” is the tag name
     3. To run tests by filters with logical operators:
-        1.  `pytest -m "not login"`  Will run all tests that do not have the tag  `login`
+        1.  `pytest -m "not playground"`  Will run all tests that do not have the tag  `login`
-        2.  `pytest -m "login and api"`  Will run all tests that have both tags at the same time
+        2.  `pytest -m "playground and api"`  Will run all tests that have both tags at the same time
-        3.  `pytest -m "login or api"`  Will run all tests that have at least 1 of the 2 tags
+        3.  `pytest -m "playground or api"`  Will run all tests that have at least 1 of the 2 tags
     4. To run tests in a specific file:  `pytest tests/test_login_page.py`
     5. To run a specific test from a file without using tags:  `pytest tests/test_playground.py::Tests::test_input`  where “Tests” is the class and “test_input” is the specific test
-    6. To run tests in headed mode:  `pytest -m login --headed`
+    6. To run tests in headed mode:  `pytest -m playground --headed`
-    7. To run tests on a specific browser (default is chromium):  `pytest -m login --browser firefox`
+    7. To run tests on a specific browser (default is chromium):  `pytest -m playground --browser firefox`
-        1. To run tests on multiple browsers: ``pytest -m login --browser firefox --browser chromium --browser webkit`
+        1. To run tests on multiple browsers: `pytest -m playground --browser firefox --browser chromium --browser webkit`
         2. Playwright supports Chrome (chromium), Firefox and Safari/Mobile (webkit)
-    8. To run tests and get a list of the slowest tests run the tests in the following way:  `pytest -m login --durations=2 --durations-min=0.1`  where  `--durations=2`  are the number of tests to be displayed and  `--durations-min=0.1`  is the minimum duration above which to collet the info in seconds
+    8. To run tests and get a list of the slowest tests run the tests in the following way:  `pytest -m playground --durations=2 --durations-min=0.1`  where  `--durations=2`  are the number of tests to be displayed and  `--durations-min=0.1`  is the minimum duration above which to collect the info in seconds
+    9. To run tests with coverage: `pytest -v --cov PAF --cov-report html -m playground`
+    10. To run tests with the rerun module: `pytest -m "not playground --reruns 5` where `5` is the number of times the tests will be retried before the result is final
+        1. You can also add a delay (in seconds) between the reruns: `--reruns-delay 1`
+        2. You can also specify to only rerun the tests on specific errors: `--only-rerun AssertionError --only-rerun ValueError`
+           1. Note that the errors come from python and any Python based error is supported
+        3. Tests cal also be marked as flaky and reran individually
+        ```python
+        @pytest.mark.flaky(reruns=5, reruns_delay=2)
+        ```
+        4. Tests can also be marked for reruns based on conditions such as running platform
+        ```python
+        @pytest.mark.flaky(reruns=5, condition=sys.platform.startswith("win32"))
+        ```
 4. After test execution, a reports folder will be created which will have a  `report.html`  file and folders containing the screenshots and video recordings of the failing tests.
     1. The report will display the screenshots and the videos of the failing tests as embedded so even if  `report.html`  is moved or sent through an email, it should still contain them